cheeseblubber/projectTemplate/README.md

 # template

-A full-stack application for automating workflows that can't be automated with APIs.
+A template for starting up app with react, tailwind, postgres, docker, fastify

 ## Prerequisites